Society for Nautical Research: Research and awards

 Since 2017 the Society has also organised its own conferences in partnership with other institutions.
 A recent example includes an event held in Bristol in 2019 with SS Great Britain and the Brunel Institute.

 The Mariner's Mirror

 The Mariner's Mirror is the Society's peer-reviewed quarterly journal.
 First published in 1911, the journal publishes original papers, articles, notes and book reviews on a wide range of topics relating to humankind's relationship with the sea, including archaeology, shipbuilding and design, historic vessels, naval tactics, administration and logistics, merchant seafaring, shiphandling and seamanship and other subjects of nautical interest.

 The Mariner's Mirror is ranked as an ERIH Plus journal by the European Reference Index for the Humanities and is published quarterly in collaboration with Taylor & Francis.

 The Editor is Dr Martin Bellamy.

 Fellowships

 In 2016 the society instituted Fellowships (FSNR) to recognise members' contribution to its work.
 As of 1 November 2018 there were 43 Fellows of the Society.

 Other Activities

+Beginning in 2010, the group began supporting the Alan Villiers Memorial Lecture.
 In 2020 the Society launched a podcast covering all themes and periods of maritime history.